carehs12/guardianes_informaticos/docs/mathematical_approach.md

 ### Problem
   The problem we will atempt to solve is the following:
   We need to assign employees to a 7-day week based on their availability.
-A employee is either avaiable, or is not, at a given hour, on  given day.
+An employee is either avaiable, or is not, at a given hour, on  given day.

   | Hour | Jose Perez | Carlos Diaz |